Saturday 25 Juli to Sunday 2 August

 - complimentary welcome dinner on first evening

-- visit to Rheinfälle in Schaffhausen, Zürich, Liechtenstein, Appenzell, Sankt-Gallen, Luzern, Brunnen, Fiesch, Zermatt, Montreux, Gruyère, Bern and Basel
+- visit to Rheinfälle in Schaffhausen, Zürich, Appenzell, Ebenalp, Sankt-Gallen, Luzern, Engelberg, Brunnen, Fiesch, Zermatt, Montreux, Gruyère, Berne and Basel

 - boat ride on the Vierwaldstättersee (time permitted)